-The student selects, with the advice of his/her faculty mentor and the approval of the Student Advisory Committee, four IPN faculty members to sit on their committee.
-If the student uses his/her real NRSA application, then no faculty member involved in the preparation of the proposal can be on the exam committee.
-The student should chose one member of the committee to act as chair and facilitate the discussions.
+The student selects, with the advice of his/her faculty mentor and the approval of the Student Advisory Committee, four faculty members to sit on their committee (three must be from the IPN faculty and the fourth can be a member of the IPN or from outside of the IPN but still from Georgetown University).
+The faculty mentor attends the exam but is not a member of the oral exam committee.
+If the student uses his/her actual NRSA application, then no faculty member involved in the preparation of that proposal can be on the exam committee.
+The student should choose one member of the committee to act as chair and facilitate the discussions.

 The exam consists of an oral defense in which exam committee members can ask about the background, rationale, experimental design, experimental protocols, interpretation of potential results, alternative approaches, and statistical analyses relevant to the proposal.
 The faculty members ask questions related to the proposal, and each member takes about 20 minutes.
 They may ask as many questions as they feel are necessary, but the total time rarely exceeds three hours.

 Both the oral and written parts of the exam must be successfully completed before ascending to candidacy and full-time thesis research.
-This must happen no later than the end of the second year in the program.
+This must happen no later than the end of the second year in the program (June 30th).

 The goals of the oral exam are to evaluate the student's ability to:

 - Compile, evaluate, and critique a body of neuroscience literature,

 - Integrate the acquired information into broad conceptual schemes,